Amit abend

 Amit Abend is an Israeli dance artist currently based in Dresden.
 She studied dance professionally at the Jerusalem high- school Academy for Music and Dance.
 At the age of 18, Amit was accepted into the Kibbutz Contemporary Dance Company II.
 Additionally, she was one of twenty dancers in the country to receive the “Excellent Dancer” recognition from the IDF; a title that allowed her to continue developing her professional dance career during her mandatory service in the Israeli army.

 In 2017, Amit moved to Turin, Italy, to attend Nuova Officina Della Danza, an international three-month contemporary dance internship program.
 Later on, Amit was accepted to Ephemera Dance Company, a female-only company based in Berlin.
-At that time, she was also introduced to the Berlin freelance scene and had the privilege of working with various choreographers, including Yaara Dolev (Batsheva Dance Company), Svea Schneider, and Dina Senhauser.
+At that time, she was also introduced to the Berlin freelance scene and had the privilege of working with various choreographers, including the late Yaara Dolev (Batsheva Dance Company), Svea Schneider, and Dina Senhauser.
 In 2018, Amit was accepted to the Gerhart-Hauptmann-Theater Görlitz-Zittau, where she danced for 3 seasons.
 During that time, Amit was already creating solos that were included in the various company performances.

-In 2022, Amit collaborated with renowned artist Sandro Kopp, on several art pieces presented at EBENSPERGER gallery in Berlin and Graz and the Mannheimer Kunstverein.
+In 2022, Amit collaborated with renowned artist Sandro Kopp, on several art pieces presented at Ebensperger gallery in Berlin and Graz, the Mannheimer Kunstverein, and Milford Galleries in New Zealand.
 Amit returned to Görlitz as a guest choreographer, creating a solo called “Fenstersprache” for the dancer Dieke De Gent.
 The solo premiered in Görlitz as part of the dance company’s “VivaVivaldi” evening.
 Later on, it was performed in Görlitz and Zittau several times and showcased at Zukunftsvisionen Festival.
 Amit created, performed, and directed the short dance film “Stav,” with the support of Theater Görlitz.
 The choreography was also adapted to a solo that premiered in the “St. Marienthal” monastery, performed by Amit.
-The film debuted in April 2023 as part of the “Constructed Sight Dance Film Festival” (Pittsburgh, PA), was screened at the "Mafra Dance Festival" (Portugal), and will be screened at “Quinzena de Dança de Almada” (Portugal) and “Dance Days Chania” (Greece) this summer.
+The film debuted in April 2023 as part of the “Constructed Sight Dance Film Festival” (Pittsburgh, PA), followed by screenings at the “Mafra Dance Festival” (Portugal), “Dance Days Chania” (Greece), “Quinzena de Dança de Almada” (Portugal) and “vision:danceable” (Germany).

 ©Sandro Kopp